 Chicago Mild Sauce Recipe

-This bold and flavorful Chicago mild sauce recipe is tangy, a little smoky, and just the right amount of sweet.
-AND, it has a gentle kick of heat that keeps you coming back for more.
-Serve it with fried chicken, fries, ribs, or burgers — trust me, you’ll be hooked.
+This bold and flavorful Chicago mild sauce recipe is tangy, lightly smoky, and just sweet enough, with a gentle kick of heat that keeps it balanced.
+Made as a smooth, dippable sauce that comes together quickly on the stove, it’s perfect for drizzling or dipping with fried chicken, fries, ribs, or burgers — one taste and it’s easy to see why it’s so addictive.

 Want more homemade condiments to round out your table?
 Check out my homemade mayonnaise recipe, stone ground mustard sauce, and spicy cranberry mustard too.